- WE Class List

 To be eligible to obtain an ADD code/permission # to enroll, students must complete the following requirements:

 - Be a current SDCCD/Mesa College student (Apply online at http://www.sdmesa.edu/apply/)

 - Secure a job, internship, or volunteer position (Paid or Unpaid)

 - Watch the Work Experience Orientation and complete the Orientation Quiz (Save quiz as file (PDF) to your computer as you will need to upload the file into WE Application)

-- Complete the online Work Experience Application (FALL 2020 WE Application Available!)
-Watch the WE Application Tutorial below for assistance as needed.
+- Complete the online Work Experience Application (Spring 2021 now available!) - Watch the WE Application Tutorial below for assistance as needed.